Why Chris Brown Needs To Grow-Up & Shut-Up

 It’s easy to see who’s winning this public relations battle.

-Amazingly, these are just some of the more glaring incidents in Chris Brown’s inability to behave in a way that people would be able to convincingly view him in a light other than misogynistic asshole.
-I didn’t bring up the Drake fight, the Frank Ocean debacle or the odd and unnecessary video where he proclaims to be in love with two women (Rihanna and Karrueche for the uninformed).
+Amazingly, these are just some of the more glaring incidents in Chris Brown‘s inability to behave in a way that people would be able to convincingly view him in a light other than a misogynistic asshole.

 Four years after the incident that forever changed his life, he is still completely incapable of reforming his image, not back to the squeaky clean, clean cut pop-star – that would be impossible – but to a nuanced young adult who realizes he made a grave mistake, learned from it and is now learning how to be a better man.

-Instead he just keeps feeding the haters.
-Constantly giving detractors ammunition for their (sometimes) unreasonable hate.
+Instead, he just keeps feeding the haters, constantly giving detractors ammunition for their (sometimes) irrational hate.
 Chris Brown may only be 23, but he is old enough to not behave like a spoiled reactionary, adult child who does and says the first thing that comes to mind, consequences be damned.

 So, my advice to Brown is simple:

 Shut up.
 Grow up.
 And hire a team of people who will hold you accountable for your actions and help you make the moves you need to make to have a long and successful career and become a better person, citizen, and man.